Frequently Asked Questions - NNG Capital Fund

 Notes are created as an IOU.
 The benefit of a real estate note is that the lien is collateralized by real property.

-NNG prefers to buy second mortgages because of the lower price point and higher upside potential.
-This way, we diversify our risk amongst many assets.
+Both because of the higher upside potential, this way we diversify our risk amongst many assets.

 The first rule is to work with the homeowner to design a payment plan and loan terms that work for their financial situation.
 The key is to engage the homeowner, build trust and keep their best interest at heart.
 We have found that many times there are short term circumstances such as a health issue, job loss or divorce that prevents homeowners from making full payments on their mortgage loan.
 By purchasing the notes from the bank at such deep discounts, we are able to create a “win-win” scenario until they get back on their feet.
 Other strategies are payment plan re-instatements, reinstatement with discounts, refinancing, seller assistance, deed-in-lieu of foreclosure and foreclosure as a last resort.